micurs/relax.js/readme.md

 node sample1.js
 ```

-The open your browser to `http://localhost:3000`
+Then open your browser to `http://localhost:3000`

 # Compile relax.js